C2SM/extpar/docs/index.md

 make -j 4
 ```

-Furthermore copy all the .exe and .py files from [bin](bin) to the directory
+Furthermore copy all the `.exe` and `.py` files from `bin` to the directory
 in which the namelist and all required input-data is present.

-You do then have two choices to run extpar:
+You do then have two choices to run EXTPAR:

 1. configure the `PYTHONPATH` variable such that it includes to the `python/lib`
    folder of the source repository
 2. build and install a python package for your user account

-#### Installing extpar
+#### Installing EXTPAR

-After you prepared extpar (see above), you have to options to install and run
+After you prepared EXTPAR (see above), you have two options to install and run
 the software.

 ##### Option 1: PYTHONPATH

-If you like to run the extpar scripts without installing a package, make sure
+If you like to run the EXTPAR scripts without installing a package, make sure
 to have the `python/lib` folder in your `PYTHONPATH` variable.
 You can do this
 via